MASTAN-DEVOPS/project1-aws-ec2-nginx-setup/README.md

 # AWS EC2 NGINX Web Server with Terraform

    This project automates the deployment of a basic web server on AWS using Terraform and a bash script.

+# This project will:

+  * Launch an EC2 instance
+  * Install NGINX via user data script
+  * Configure firewall (UFW)
+  * Automated with Terraform

+# Project Structure
+aws-ec2-nginx-setup/
+├── main.tf
+├── variables.tf
+├── outputs.tf
+├── setup.sh
+├── README.md

 # Features